rockettheme/docs/Docs/wordpress/themes/gemini/layout.md

 ---
 title: Gemini: Front Page Layout
-description: Your Guide to Module Positions in the Gemini Template for WordPress
+description: Your Guide to Widget Positions in the Gemini Template for WordPress
 breadcrumb: /wordpress:WordPress/!themes:Templates/gemini:Gemini

 ---